pavanvidem/training-material/topics/dev/tutorials/tool-from-notebook/tutorial.md

 }
 ```

-Regenerate the tool
+Finally, regenerate the tool

 ```bash
 nb2galaxy --environment_yml environment.yml --citations_bibfile CITATION.bib --help_file galaxy_help.md example_nb2workflow.ipynb tooldir
 ```

-and now `planemo lint` passes.
+and the `planemo lint` should pass.

 ## Annotating input parameters

-The script automatically recognized types of the parameters to be all integers, based on the default values provided.
-One can change defaults, but we will use semantic annotations to explicitly provide types (other option is to use python type annotations, but we will see that semantic annotations allow for additional options).

-Annotations should be placed in the comment following the parameter.
-The syntax is truncated turtle with subject ommited, the subject is input parameter, implicitly.
-Also, the `a` predicate may be ommited.
-By default, the astronomy-specific ontology, located at <https://odahub.io/ontology/>, but this may be configured using cli option.
-The `oda:` prefix is defined to abbreviate <http://odahub.io/ontology#> as well as `rdfs:` prefix.

-Therefore, the annotated parameters will look like
+By default, `nb2galaxy` assumes all input parameters are of type `Integer`.
+Even though one can change the default configuration, one can explicitly provide parameter types using semantic annotations or python type annotations.

+In this tutorial, we focus on semantic annotations because they allow for additional options.
+By default, the conversion module uses the astronomy-specific ontology, described at <https://odahub.io/ontology/>, although a different ontology can be specified via a CLI option.

+Semantic annotations are added as comments following the parameter assignment.
+The syntax follows the truncated Turtle format, where the input parameter is implicitly considered the subject and `a` predicate is optional.
+In the current example:

 ```python
 min_ = -10 # http://odahub.io/ontology#Float